IBIC/birthdaycard/README.md

 Note that the program assumes that the orientation of the NiFTI files matches those of the standard MNI template image.

+If the T1 image is rotated such that the hat is not aligning properly, apply the T1 to MNI standard space and then use the standardized T1.

 ### Quick Start

 To run, cd into the `birthdaycard` directory and type the following.